MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/02-mitigate-threats-365-defender-azure-defender.md

 In this task, you will load sample security alerts and review the alert details.

-1. Return to the **Security Center** > **Security Alerts** screen.
+1. Go the  **Azure Security Center** > **Security Alerts** screen.
 If the sample alerts were created as directed in the [pre-requisites section](00-prerequisites.md#Deploy-sample-alerts-for-Demo-in-Module-2), there should be multiple security alerts on this screen.

 9. For several of the alerts listed, perform the following actions: